Get breastfeeding off to a good start

 - Looking after yourself and your relationship.

-Pauline McLoughlin is an International Board Certified Lactation Consultant (IBCLC) nurse, midwife and a mother of three children.
+Pauline McLoughlin is an International Board Certified Lactation Consultant (IBCLC), midwife,nurse and mother of three children.

 After working in natural birthing in Australia, Pauline returned to Sligo over twenty years ago where she helped establish a mother to mother breastfeeding support group.

-Breastfeeding support has continued to be a feature of her professional life in primary care as a practice nurse.
+Breastfeeding support and caring for families has continued to be a feature of her professional life in primary care where she works in a GP practice .
+Pauline consolidated her professional knowledgeof breastfeeding, sat and successfully passed examinations which allowed her to become an accredited International Board Certified Lactation Consultant in 2011.
 Pauline established a private lactation consultation service in 2012 and became a part of the Babybloom team in 2013.

 Times & Fees